Logistics Service Providers Add Value

-Increasing consumer expectations, market uncertainty, and the drive to increase efficiency and control costs have enhanced the value logistics service providers offer to shippers.
-The supply chain and logistics sectors have relied significantly on third-party providers to create and deliver value to end-user customers and consumers, the 24th Annual Third-Party Logistics Study reported.
+Increasing consumer expectations, ongoing volatility, and the drive to increase efficiency and control costs continue to enhance the value logistics service providers offer to shippers.
+The supply chain and logistics sectors have relied significantly on third-party providers to create and deliver value to end-user customers and consumers, the 27th Annual Third-Party Logistics Study reported.

 Dr. John Langley, a Penn State University supply chain professor and the founder of the Third-Party Logistics Study, wrote within the report that shippers continue to leverage what logistics service providers offer, and this facilitates optimization of the supply chain, minimization of costs and creation of value.
 Here are three ways logistics service providers are adding value to their customers.

 The use of outsourcing can drive efficiencies, and each shipper organization needs to diligently assess the need for all of its supply chain services and determine which strategies relating to outsourcing best fit their needs, according to the study.
 The percentage of total logistics expenditures directed to outsourcing was slightly higher at 42% in the 2023 study, versus the 40% reported in the previous 3PL study.

 There has been a continuation of the most frequently outsourced activities, which tend to be those that are more transactional, operational and repetitive, Langley wrote.
 The most prevalent activities shippers outsource is domestic transportation (69%), freight forwarding (60%), international transportation (52%) and customs brokerage (51%).